 Figure 1.
-LM3205 Typical Application
+LM3207 Typical Application

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.
+All trademarks are the property of their respective owners.